 Will an application impact my credit rating?

-Making a one-off application will not impact your credit score.
-During the application process, the lender will run a credit check against your name to determine your eligibility for a loan.
-This will leave a ‘search footprint’ on your credit file for a period of 12 months and is used as a reference for any future lenders - but it will not have any negative impact on your credit score.
+During the application process, usually the lender will run a soft credit check against your name to determine your eligibility for a loan and provide you a loan quote.
+This leaves a ‘search footprint’ on your credit file for a period of 12 months and is used as a reference for any future lenders - but it is not likely to have any negative impact on your credit score.
+However, this soft search will become normal credit check (visible on your credit history) when you agree and enter into a loan agreement and is likely to impact your credit rating.

-However, it should be noted that making a number of payday loan applications in a short space of time may have a negative impact on your credit score because it may suggest a dependency or desperate need for high cost loans.
+It should also be noted that making a number of payday loan applications in a short space of time may have a negative impact on your credit score because it may suggest a dependency or desperate need for high cost loans.

 How much you need to borrow